paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

 (13) crime prevention services and victim assistance programs for older individuals;

-(14) a program, to be known as “Senior Opportunities and Services”, designed to identify and meet the needs of low-income older individuals in one or more of the following areas: (A) development and provision of new volunteer services; (B) effective referral to existing health (including mental health), employment, housing, legal, consumer, transportation, and other services; (C) stimulation and creation of additional services and programs to remedy gaps and deficiencies in presently existing services and programs; and (D) such other services as the Assistant Secretary may determine are necessary or especially appropriate to meet the needs of low-income older individuals and to assure them greater self-sufficiency;
+(14) a program, to be known as “Senior Opportunities and Services”, designed to identify and meet the needs of low-income older individuals in one or more of the following areas: (A) development and provision of new volunteer services; (B) effective referral to existing health (including mental and behavioral health), employment, housing, legal, consumer, transportation, and other services; (C) stimulation and creation of additional services and programs to remedy gaps and deficiencies in presently existing services and programs; and (D) such other services as the Assistant Secretary may determine are necessary or especially appropriate to meet the needs of low-income older individuals and to assure them greater self-sufficiency;

-(15) services for the prevention of abuse of older individuals in accordance with subpart III of part A of subchapter XI of this chapter and [section 3027(a)(12) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3027/a/12&num=0&edition=prelim);
+(15) services for the prevention of abuse of older individuals in accordance with subpart III of part A of subchapter XI and [section 3027(a)(12) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3027/a/12&num=0&edition=prelim), and screening for elder abuse, neglect, and exploitation;

 (16) inservice training and State leadership for legal assistance activities;